Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Prepare simple financial statements of a limited liability company, account for borrowing costs;
+• Prepare simple financial statements of a limited liability company and account for borrowing costs.

-• Discuss accounting for government grants, define relevant terms under IFRS 15 – Revenue, account for inventory;
+• Discuss accounting for government grants and define relevant terms under IFRS 15 – Revenue.

 • Define relevant terms under IFRS 15 – Revenue.